 Where and how to have your baby – your options

 Your midwife and GP will help you to choose where to have your baby.
-Midwifery-led units, hospital maternity wards and specialist clinics offer different services.
+Midwifery-led units, hospital maternity wards and specialist clinics in Norway offer different services.

-Healthy women who have had a straightforward pregnancy can generally choose where to give birth.
+Healthy women who have had a straightforward pregnancy can generally choose where to give birth in Norway.
 However, the type of service available varies from region to region.

 Apply for a place to give birth